mgyokim/DACON-Artificial-Intelligence-Bit-Trader-Competition-Season-3/README.md

 # DACON-Artificial-Intelligence-Bit-Trader-Contest-Season-3
-#Time Series Data Prediction Model

-#Overview of the competition
+#Overview of the competition - Time Series Data Prediction Model
+#
 #1.
 Topic

 #Please make the highest yield model by predicting the price of 10 kinds of cryptocurrency including Bitcoin!
-#
 #
 #2.
 Background